 The programme will allow you to combine the benefits of completing an MPH degree with the specialism of health technology assessment and evidence-based healthcare.
-Health technology assessment is a new and rapidly expanding area, and employment prospects are good.

 This programme equips professionals with a range of skills and abilities to be able to critically appraise and use healthcare evidence to improve health service policy.
 You will learn how to ask challenging questions, understand the nature of research and evaluate evidence in an informed and unbiased way.

 Applicants will need to pay a £500 non-refundable deposit at the point of accepting an offer to study on a public health programme.
 The deposit is put towards payment of fees when students join the course.